chadn/custom-jira-php/README.md

 This repo contains php scripts that use Jira's REST API

+- JiraApi.php - PHP Class and adapter for Jira API
+- JiraWorklog.php - PHP Class to handle parsing and summarizing jira worklogs
+- jira-worklog.php - wrapper for JiraWorklog.php, provides web and command line interface (cli)

 ## jira-worklog.php

 Outputs a summary of hours logged to Jira issues over a given timespan.
-This is a simple free alternative to [Tempo Timesheets](https://tempo.io/products/tempo-timesheets)
+This is a simple free alternative to [Tempo Timesheets](https://tempo.io/products/tempo-timesheets).

 ```
 php ./jira-worklog.php [options]

   -f str  from date string, anything that can be parsed by strtotime().
 REQUIRED.
   -t str  to date string, anything that can be parsed by strtotime().
 Optional, default is 'today'.
+  -u usrs filter worklogs to only include ones matching jira users.
+Comma separate usernames in usrs.
   -o out  output format, specify one of: txt, json, html.
 Optional, default is txt.
   -k key  jira issue key, will add comment containing worklog summary.
 Optional.
   -c fn   config file, where you store apiCredentials.
 Optional, default is ./jira-config.php